manifoldmarkets/manifold/docs/docs/market-details.md

 ## Free-Response Markets: Betting & Payouts

 - Markets are structured around a list of answers, any of which can be bet on.
+- When a Free Response market is created, the market creation fee goes into a hidden answer called the Ante and gets paid to the winner(s), to subsidize the market and create an incentive to bet.
+This happens whether the creation fee is paid by the user or by Manifold for the daily free market.
+  - This hidden answer is why a market's probabilities will not add up to 100%.
+  - If you want to further subsidize a market, it's customary to create an ANTE answer and put money in that.
 - Anyone can add answers to a market as long as they stake some amount of M$ on it.
 Traders can place a bet on any answer and receive shares in the outcome in return.
 - When a user places a bet, their M$ goes into the market's pool and they receive a certain amount of shares of the selected answer.
 - When the market is resolved, you will be paid out according to your shares.
 If the creator resolves to answer #1, the entire pool is divided up amongst the users who bet on answer #1 proportional to their shares.